"To represent the world is to have a special kind of wiring inside your head and special physical connections between that wiring and the world."

 Birds are capable of much more impressive feats:

-Three hundred miles south of Fairbanks in Homer Alaska, Ed Bailey and Nina Faust tracked another Sandhill population that nest in south-central Alaska to their wintering grounds in central California
+Three hundred miles south of Fairbanks in Homer Alaska, Ed Bailey and Nina Faust tracked another Sandhill population that nest in south-central Alaska to their wintering grounds in central California4.

 The capacity to navigate is surely innate - a talent encoded in crane DNA.
 The broad regional destination for winter feeding or summer nesting may be partly specified by genetics.
 But the exact targets and precise migration routes for the various populations are not genetically programmed.
 Apparently they are socially learned and then stored in the memories of experienced cranes for replay year after year.